Akeoott/GitHub-Activity-Fetcher/README.md

 # INFO
-Currently this is just for me getting better at coding!
+* Currently this is just for me getting better at coding!
-After im done with v4 I will start working on an actually light weight **python lib** I will make a serious project out of this after v4.
+  * After im done with v4 I will start working on an actually light weight **python lib**
+  * I will make a serious project out of this after v4 is in beta.

 # GitHub Activity Fetcher